hobovirtual/vrealize-ops-li-tanzu/readme.md

 In order to provide applications specific metrics we need to perform the following actions

-- deploy telegraf sidecar
+#### deploy telegraf sidecar
- - for example
+examples
 - manifest/hello-observability-logs-v3.yaml
 - manifest/hello-observability-v2.yaml
 - manifest/complete-demo.yaml (this is the weaveworks demo app)

-- define prometheus target (pointing to the telegraf sidecar)
+#### define prometheus target (pointing to the telegraf sidecar)
- - for example
+example
 - manifest/prometheus-data-values.yaml

 #### vRealize Log Insights
 For this demo we're using vRealize Log Insights and Fluent Bit which is installed as a daemonset configured to send logging to vRealize Log Insights